MaxAkito/MBTL-Community-Patch/README.md

 Calls people by monikers.

 #### Miyako (013)
-Speaks childishly and with a poor vocabularly.
-Uses cliche Kung-Fu phrases.
+Speaks childishly and with a poor vocabulary.
+Uses cliche kung fu phrases.

 Calls people by their first name.
 Refers to her panda-trainer as "Master".